 - Choose your drinks wisely.
 Hangovers are generally less severe when drinking clear liquid rather than dark or heavy liquors.

 - Hydrate, hydrate, and then hydrate some more.
-The better hydrated you are, the lower the risk of getting a hangover.
+The better hydrated you are, the less severe your symptoms may be.
 One great way to remember to hydrate is to always finish a glass of water before you have another drink.

 - Eat while you drink.
 Your chances of developing a wicked hangover go down if you’re drinking on a full stomach since food will soak up some of the alcohol.

 - Check on your mood.
 If you check your mood and notice that you are feeling stressed, anxious, or depressed, be extra careful about your alcohol consumption.
-These emotions can make your hangover even worse, and become exacerbated by alcohol.
+These emotions can become exacerbated by alcohol and make you feel even worse after you stop drinking.

 Don’t Hesitate to Reach Out for Help